 A native of Saint Paul, Minnesota, Finnegan received her B.A. from the University of St. Thomas in 1992, her M.A. from the University of Maine in 1995, and her Ph.D. from Northwestern University in 1999.
-A member of the faculty of the University of Illinois at Urbana-Champaign since 1999, she is currently a Conrad Humanities Scholar in the College of Liberal Arts and Sciences and Professor of Communication.
+A member of the faculty of the University of Illinois at Urbana-Champaign since 1999, she is currently Professor and Associate Head in the Department of Communication.
 She holds affiliated appointments in Art History, Gender and Women's Studies, and the Center for Writing Studies.

-Finnegan currently holds a 2016-17 National Endowment for the Humanities (NEH) Fellowship to support work on her latest book project, American Presidents and the History of Photography from the Daguerreotype to the Digital Revolution.
+In 2016-17, Finnegan held a National Endowment for the Humanities (NEH) Fellowship to support work on her latest book project, American Presidents and the History of Photography from the Daguerreotype to the Digital Revolution.

 Download a full, current CV.